-Tyler Rollins Fine Art is pleased to welcome back Jimmy Ong for his second solo exhibition with the gallery, entitled Elo Progo, taking place from January 10 - February 23, 2013.
-One of Singapore's preeminent contemporary artists, Ong has been noted for his large-scale, figurative charcoal works on paper since his first solo exhibitions in the 1980s.
+One of Singapore's preeminent contemporary artists, Jimmy Ong has been noted for his large-scale, figurative charcoal works on paper since his first solo exhibitions in the 1980s.
 His early, pioneering work focused on sexual identity and gender roles, often within the context of the traditional Chinese family.
-Now a US resident, Ong has, over the past twenty-five years, explored the ways in which multiple identities and perspectives - whether sexual, ethnic, national, or even generational - can coexist within the individual.
+Ong has, over the past twenty-five years, explored the ways in which multiple identities and perspectives - whether sexual, ethnic, national, or even generational - can coexist within the individual.
 His deeply personal works have taken inspiration from a stark analysis of his own experience, and indeed of his own physical form, an ongoing process of what he calls "creative self therapy."
 In recent years, he has investigated issues relating to marital roles, informed in part by his experience as a spouse in a gay marriage.
 His inquiry has gradually broadened from the personal to the plural and has incorporated gender archetypes as conveyed through mythology and spiritual traditions.
 His seminal exhibition, Sitayana, exhibited at Tyler Rollins Fine Art in 2010 and subsequently acquired by the National Art Gallery of Singapore, marked the first major public exhibition of this new focus, with its feminist re-imagining of the ancient Indian epic, the Ramayana, a work which continues to play a vibrant role throughout Southeast Asia, acting as an endless source of inspiration for the region's folk and popular cultures.
 Ong used the Ramayana as a point of departure in creating new narratives that were informed by his sensitivity to the way gender roles play out in contemporary relationships.
+Recent exhibitions include: an important collection of 100 newly acquired works from the 1980s at the National University of Singapore Museum (2013-14); an exhibition at the Private Museum, Singapore (2011); and an acclaimed solo show of new works, entitled SGD, at the Singapore Tyler Print Institute following his residency there (2010).